bmolnar91/workbook/module_oop.md

 #### What happens if you try to call something, that you have no access to, because of data hiding?
+It is illegal to access a variable declared private outside its class.
+The compiler throws an error.

 #### What happens if you try to delete/drop an item from an array, while you are iterating over it?
+The length of an array is fixed after creation, therefore it is not possible to remove any elements while iterating.
+However there is a method `removeElement()` in class `ArrayUtils`.
+This creates a new array without the element we want to remove.
+This uses iteration.

 #### What happens if you try to delete/drop/add an item from a List, while you are iterating over it?
-IN PROGRESS

-A 'ConcurrentModificationException' occurs.
-You need an Iterator to do that.
+A `ConcurrentModificationException` occurs.
+You need an `Iterator` to do that.

 #### What happens if you try to add an item to the end of an array, while you are iterating over it?
+It is not possible, because arrays have a fixed size.
+It you want to add an element to the end of an array, you have to create a new array with length `.length + 1`, copy the original list elements to the new one, and add your element to the end of the new array.

 #### If you need to access the iterator variable after a for loop, how would you do it?
 IN PROGRESS